owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 #### ActiveResource

-In order to test our web services, we need a web service client.
+In order to test our REST web services, we need a HTTP client.
 There are [lots of them][6] out there, but I found [ActiveResource][5] the most enjoyable to use in a less complex situation.
 ActiveResource provides ActiveRecord compatible APIs, so when writing web service client tests, we feel like we are